 “The Double Life of the Scallop: Anthropomorphic Biography, Pulu and the Northern Song Discourse on Things,” Journal of Song-Yuan Studies, vol.49, 2020.

 “Ruhe guiqu: tan Liu Yong de jishou jilu xingyi ci” 如何歸去──談柳永的幾首羈旅行役詞 ( “On Liu Yong’s Travel Lyrics”), Wenshi zhishi文史知識, vol. 11, 2013.

-Zhishi yishou ge: shiyi shiji zhi shi’er shiji zaoqi ci 只是一首歌: 十一世紀至十二世紀早期詞 (co-translation of Stephen Owen, Just A Song: Chinese Lyrics from the Eleventh and Early Twelfth Century, forthcoming), Beijing: Sanlian chubanshe.
+Zhishi yishou ge: shiyi shiji zhi shi’er shiji zaoqi ci 只是一首歌: 十一世紀至十二世紀早期詞 (co-translation with Dr. Liu Chen and Dr. Du Feiran, of Stephen Owen, Just A Song: Chinese Lyrics from the Eleventh and Early Twelfth Century), Beijing: Sanlian, 2022.